ARPOISE/ARpoise/unity/AR-vos-examples.md

  .

 The SLAM technology will make sure the boxes stay where you put them, and you can walk around the cubes and see them from the other side.

-So for instance if you had placed a 3D sculpture as an augment in the room, you could walk around it and see it from all sides.
+So for instance you can make a 3D sculpture, place it life sized as an augment in the room, and then walk around it and see it from all sides.